 Erin Hosier, author of the memoir Don’t Let Me Down and coauthor of Patty Schemel’s Hit So Hard, has been a literary agent since 2001 (currently with Dunow Carlson & Lerner), and was an original co-host of the Literary Death Match.
 As an agent, she primarily works with authors of nonfiction and has a special interest in popular culture, music biography, humor, and women’s history, and untold stories of all kinds.
 In general, novels with happy endings put her in a bad mood.

-Silas House is the author of five novels, including Southernmost and the New York Times bestseller A Parchment of Leaves.
+Silas House is the author of six novels, including Southernmost and the New York Times bestseller A Parchment of Leaves.
 He is a contributor to the New York Times and a former commentator for NPR’s All Things Considered.
 House is a member of the Fellowship of Southern Writers.

 Catherine Herbert Howell, author of The Splendor of Birds, has contributed to dozens of National Geographic books, including Flora Mirabilis, Illustrated Guide to Wildlife, Bird-watcher’s Bible, and the Field Guide to Birds of North America.
 She holds a master’s in anthropology from UVa.

 Clark Hoyt is a Pulitzer-Prize winning journalist, former Washington editor and former vice president/news for Knight Ridder Newspapers, former public editor for the New York Times, and former ombudsman for Bloomberg News.
 He serves on the Board of Virginia Humanities.